artefactual/archivematica-storage-service-docs/administrators.rst

   This field is optional.

-Dataverse spaces support Transfer Source Locations (Locations for other purposes are not curently supported).
+Dataverse spaces support Transfer Source Locations (Locations for other purposes are not currently supported).
 At least one location should be created as a Transfer Source.

 Within this location, the relative path can be used to set two of the parameters